ciax/utils/readme.txt

 # command usage by prefix
-func.*.sh: should be source for loading functions;
+rc.app.sh: should be source for loading functions;

 ### Git Tips
 #To make new repository